bumptech/nitro/docs/nitro.md

     and a connected socket.
 A socket can only `bind` or `connect`, not both (this is enforced via the socket constructors).
  2. Bound sockets may be communicating with many connected sockets
- 3. Connected sockets are only ever communicating with one bound socket
+ 3. Connected sockets are only ever communicating with one bound socket.
  4. Connected sockets will attempt reconnection if the connection is interrupted; messages sent while disconnected are queued.